carolinagc/heroku-workshop/readme.md

-Readme file written in Heroku workshop
+Readme file written in Heroku workshop taking place in Berlin